-Northwest Folklife Memorial Day weekend festival features free music and art performances from around the Pacific Northwest.
+Northwest Folklife Memorial Day weekend festival is one of the largest free festivals in the country.
+The weekend cultural and music festival features artists from around the Pacific Northwest.
 Folklife Festival offers thousands of performers on 20+ stages.
-It is one of the largest free festivals in the country.

-Winterfest at Seattle Center is five weeks of free and affordable indoor and outdoor activities from Thanksgiving until New Year’s, including the popular winter train & village, ice sculpting, live music & dance performances, and a New Year’s Eve party.
+Winterfest at Seattle Center from Thanksgiving until New Year’s is five weeks of free and affordable indoor and outdoor activities, including the popular winter train & village, ice sculpting, live music & dance performances, and a New Year’s Eve party.

 For these and many other upcoming free and affordable events at Seattle Center, scroll down to the calendar below.